lokeshbanthia9/mastering-c/k-and-r/chapter-1/NOTES.md

     - By definition, chars are just small integers, so `char` variables and constants are identical to `int` in arithmetic expression.
 For instance, `c - '0'` is an integer expression.

-    - The `if-elseif-else` pattern occurs frequently in programs as a way to express a multi-way decision.
+    - The `if-elseif-else` pattern frequently occurs  programs as a way to express a multi-way decision.

     ```
     if (condition_1)